 3. Is the Circuit Breaker Box Fit For An A/C?

 Among major challenges faced when installing an air conditioning unit is electricity needs.
 Most contractors find themselves with a circuit breaker box that cannot handle a new unit, said Jimmy, the president of AATempco Air Conditioning & Heating, leading HVAC company in Houston, TX.
 In such a case, you will have to incur extra cost to upgrade your house electricity wiring.
 Only a professional electrician should carry out the job.

 4. Reputation of a Contractor

-You don’t want to end up with a bad contractor for one simple reason: extra costs.
-A bad contractor can do a shoddy job on your custom home needs which might require redoing at an extra cost.
+You don’t want to end up with a bad contractor, says Jared Nicholson, the HVAC department coordinator at Youthful Home, a rapidly-growing North American homeowner and contractor portal.
+The reason is – an extra costs.
+A bad contractor can do a shoddy job for your custom home which might require redoing at an extra cost.
 It is important that you get a professional contractor to install the A/C unit.